mahiuddinalkamal/HandoverKey/docs/architecture.md

 const rateLimit = rateLimit({
   windowMs: 15 * 60 * 1000, // 15 minutes
   max: 100, // limit each IP to 100 requests per windowMs
-  message: 'Too many requests from this IP'
+  message: "Too many requests from this IP",
 });
 ```